planetlabs/planet-client-python/docs/cli/cli-subscriptions.md

 ### Delivery

 One other essential block is the `delivery` JSON.
-Like with tools there's as of yet not convenience method, so you'll have to write out the JSON for this section, but we hope to have one soon.
+Like with tools there’s as of yet not convenience method, so you’ll have to write out the JSON for this section, but we hope to have one soon.
 You can find the full documentation for the delivery options in the [Subscriptions Delivery documentation](https://developers.planet.com/docs/subscriptions/delivery/).